tock/tock/boards/hail/README.md

 ### Loading another application

-One of the big advantages of Tock over traditional applications is that it can run multiple applications concurrently.
+One of the big advantages of Tock over traditional embedded operating systems is that it can run multiple applications concurrently.
 Let's head back down into the examples directory and install (`make && tockloader install`) the [c_hello](../../userland/examples/c_hello) application.
 While we're at it, let's install [cxx_hello](../../userland/examples/cxx_hello) as well.